trychlos/pwix-accounts-tools/README.md

     - `AccountsTools.C.Verbose.CONFIGURE`

     A function can be provided by the application for this parm.
 The function will be called without argument and MUST return a suitable value.

+    - `AccountsTools.C.Verbose.SERVERDB`

+    Trace results from server accesses to the database.

     Defaults to `AccountsTools.C.Verbose.NONE`.